Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 IN PROGRESS

-- shw_fallfx.cog                - Defines a still existing water sound (riv_h20_rapid_a.wav) for some "ghost objects" and also defines a downward thrust.
-Probably a waterfall that is part of the "waterslide park" usable by Indy and mentioned by Chris Mc Gee.
-The script receive orders (user0:) by a cog variable: "icedamcog", probably "shw_newriver_thaw.cog".
+- shw_fallfx.cog                - Defines a still existing water sound (riv_h20_rapid_a.wav) for "ghost objects" and also defines a downward sector thrust.
+Probably a waterfall that is part of the "waterslide park" usable by Indy and mentioned by the level designer.
+The script receive orders (user0:) from variable "icedamcog", which was probably "shw_newriver_thaw.cog".
 The water flowing after the dam melts would therefore supply one or more waterfalls that can be used by Indy.
 (And then, maybe visitable early in the level without water, sound an thrust?)

 # End